 Classic K, Coolant Change...

-Coolant types, including water-less; heat
+Coolant types, including water-less.
+Heat

-when installing 700 watt alternator.
+Changes when installing the 700 watt alternator.

-© Copyright, 2014, R. Fleischer
+© Copyright 2020, R. Fleischer

 K bike section, #K13